Pricing and hedging of SOFR derivatives: Swaps Referencing SOFR Average

-We first derive the arbitrage-free price of a single-period uncollateralized SOFR swap in terms of the fictitious bond $\Bhh(t,T)$ or, equivalently, in terms of the factor process $x$ (hance also in terms of $r^h$).
-Without loss of generality, we may assume that the notional principal is $\Noti=1$.
+We first derive the arbitrage-free price of a single-period uncollateralized SOFR swap in terms of fictitious bonds or, equivalently, in view of part (ii) in Lemma \ref{lem3.2}, in terms of the futures price.
+Without loss of generality, we assume that the notional principal satisfies $\Noti=1$.
+Admittedly, similar expressions were obtained in other papers on SOFR swaps where, however, they were not supported by hedging arguments.
+Recall that we assume that $\sps$ and $\sph$ are deterministic.